 There’s nothing more frustrating than a generator that won’t start during an outage.
 More often than not, the culprit is surprisingly simple: the battery.
 Just like a car that sits too long, a generator’s battery can lose its charge over time, leaving it without the power needed to turn the engine over.
 Another common reason is a fuel supply issue.
 This could be anything from a clogged fuel line to an empty propane tank.
 Your generator runs a self-test cycle regularly, but these specific issues can still pop up.
 If you find your generator won’t start, it’s best to have a professional diagnose the problem to ensure a safe and effective fix.

-Warning Signs: Overheating, Leaks, and Strange Noises
+Watch for These Warning Signs: Overheating, Leaks, and Noises

 Your generator communicates with you through its performance.
 If you notice anything out of the ordinary, it’s usually a sign that something needs attention.
 Keep an eye out for fluid leaks, which could be oil, coolant, or fuel.
 Each points to a different potential problem that needs to be addressed.
 Also, listen to the sounds it makes.
 You’ll get used to its normal hum, so any new grinding, clanking, or sputtering noises are a red flag.
 Overheating is another serious warning sign that can cause significant damage.
 If the control panel shows an alert or you feel excessive heat coming from the unit, it’s time to call for generator service and repair.